cloudmesh/cloudmesh-manual/docs/_sources/installation/database/mongo-use.rst.txt

         "collection" : "chameleon-flavor"
     },

-Using this information the object can easily be found in the database by name, type or cloud or a combination thereof.
+Using this information the object can easily be found in the database by name, type or cloud, or a combination thereof.

-.. note:: in a future version the ``cloud`` parameter will be renamed to
+.. note:: in a future version the ``cloud`` parameter will be renamed
-          ``service``
+          to ``service``

 The name of the collection is determined from cloud and kind:

 ``{cloud}-{kind}``

-In addition each entry in the collection has a ``name`` that must be unique in that collection.
+In addition, each entry in the collection has a ``name`` that must be unique in that collection.

-In most examples it is best to separate the upload from the native class the interacts with the service.
+In most examples, it is best to separate the upload from the native class the interacts with the service.
 This way we provide always two classes.
-One interacting with the service and the other one that acts alike for all provider, while the name of the provider decides which native provider is used to interact with the cloud services.
+One interacting with the service and the other one that acts alike for all provider, while the name of the provider decides which native provider is used to interacting with the cloud services.

 Example: